What we believe

 Age verification demands real identity

-Any system that reads messages on a server to check for "bad" content can also read every other message.
-And it can be re-pointed by whoever holds the keys next — a different company, a different political climate, a different set of priorities.
+Any system that reads your messages on a server to check for "bad" content can also read every other message.
+And tomorrow's owner of that server might not be as careful as today's: a different company, a different political climate, a different set of priorities.
 A door that only opens for good guys isn't a door; it's a promise.
-This is why Mack — our AI safety agent — runs on the child's device before encryption, never on our servers after delivery.
-The server never sees plaintext, full stop.
+This is why Mack, our AI safety guard, runs on your child's phone, not on our servers.
+The actual words never reach our servers, full stop.

 One rule for every family can't fit every family